ShoshBeer/talking-circles/public/to-do.md

  - Time limit radio button doesn't show value
  - Navbar should close automatically when route is clicked
  - Target word definition popup should close when new word is rolled and when clicking elsewhere
+ - Add references before deploying!!
+   - On README on github, linked at bottom of site
+ - Refreshing github page from other routes (i.e. not instructions) gives 404 error
+   - Fixed by using HashRouter instead of BrowserRouter
+ - Footer with license loads before rest of page
+   - Doesn't happen in production mode